awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 ### Connecting to the server using SSH \(Secure Shell\)<a name="directory-services-ssh-procedure"></a>

-After you configure your server and users, you can connect to the server using SSH and use the fully qualified user name for a user that has access\.
+After you configure your server and users, you can connect to the server using SSH and use the fully qualified username for a user that has access\.

 ```
 sftp user@active-directory-domain@vpc-endpoint